 I swapped bikes and headed back up the road to the Durango Mountain Resort (Purgatory).
 The 1990 World Cup course is still marked and I rode the trail to the top of the mountain.
 Long, slow uphills followed by short, fast downhills.
 Repeat.

 The following day I headed to Chapman Hill near downtown Durango.
 My plan was to follow the route of the Iron Horse Classic MTB race course that I rode back in 1995.
 The climb up Chapman Hill was difficult coupled with the lack of oxygen and I was pushing my bike less than a half mile into the ride.
 Once the trail leveled out I took some video as the trail wraps around the rim of the mesa that overlooks the town.
-The ride continued upward towards Horse Gulch and the Telegraph Trail system.

 There were endless loops of pristine trail through scrub oak, cactus, sage and piƱon trees.
 Once again, I was lost, yet, kept riding until I was satisfied with the ride.
 I knew I just needed to head downward through the valley and soon found myself spat out on the other side of town.
 What a great experience!
-Unedited video:

 STRAVA link:

-As I rolled through town it was apparent that the community embraces cycling in all forms.
-A very cool place.
 It was great to ride new stuff and it gives you an appreciation for the great riding we have available here in Michigan. :D